Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### serverAnnotationsEditable

-Set to `true` if server annotations can be edited.
-Setting this to `false` prevents users from editing their annotations after their session ends.
+Set to `true` if server annotations can be modified.
+Setting this to `false`, prevents users from editing their annotations after their session ends.

 Default value: `true`

 ### sidebarDefaultOpen

-This property represents whether or not Enterprise Viewer should start up with its sidebar (which contains other modules like summary, search and collaboration) showing.
+Whether or not Enterprise Viewer should start up with its sidebar (which contains other modules like summary, search and collaboration) showing.

+Set it to `true` if sidebars should be displayed by default (once Enterprise Viewer opens), otherwise set it to `false`.

 Default value: `true`

 ### helpUrl

-This URL points to a "help" website for using Enterprise Viewer. **This is not recommended to be overridden.**
+This URL points to a help website for using Enterprise Viewer.
+To access the help website, click the `?` icon on the toolbar.

+**This is not recommended to be overridden.**

 Default value: `https://docs.alfresco.com/`

-### printSummaryBaseType

-This is the base type to use when fetching the attributes for the print summary window.
-If the attributes specified are not attributes on this type, Enterprise Viewer fails to initialize properly.

-Default value: `Document`

 ### oaLogoPath